Suvi-1310/Analysis_of_covid19-vaccination_India_dataset/README.md

 - Displaying the Plot:
   - The plot is displayed with ```plt.show()```

-**Multiple visualization also done according dataset for better anlaysis, Please feel free to watch in python script**
+**Multiple visualization also done according to dataset for better anlaysis, Please feel free to watch in python script**

 ✨ **I'm open to feedback and discussions!
 Reach out with any questions, suggestions, or collaboration ideas.** ✨